nguyenngocbinh/SSMS17-Code-Snippets/README.md

+## Note: This project is no longer being actively maintained.
+Please feel free to fork it and extend it.

 ## Introduction
 I started this GitHub repository in a T-SQL course to teach myself Git, GitHub and improve my workflow (and the workflow of my peers) in SQL Server Management Studio 2017.